How Is Technology Driving Food Distribution?

-When you further consider that innovative newer markets, like the meal kit delivery market—which is expected to reach $14 billion in 2024; almost double what it was worth last year—the increase in demand on suppliers is even higher.
+When you further consider that innovative newer markets, like the meal kit delivery market—which is expected to reach $14 billion in 2024; almost double what it was worth in 2019—the increase in demand on suppliers is even higher.

 For organizations that are still running legacy systems and contemplating whether or not they should introduce updated technology for their operations, the simple answer is that it will be essential to do so.

 Distributors must have the technology in place that will allow them to use digital tools the way their competitors are, like predictive analytics to help cut waste and effectively streamline your supply chain and deal with disruptions.

 We often talk about the effects that Internet of Things technology has had on other industries—look no further than healthcare, for example, to see how devices and wearables are driving innovative new ways to meet consumer demands.